tremaynet/week1-homework-refactor/README.md

 Homework #05

-List of desing and Functional requirements:
+List of design and Functional requirements:
 1. Web accessibility
 2. Ensure people with scio-economic restrictions have access to their website
 3. Help tp avoid litigation